Marketing Fix #1 | Metamorphosis of this newsletter & this week's hot takes

 Marketing Fix by Karola

-Join 15,000+ marketers & founders reading the Marketing Fix newsletter.
+Join 15,000+ marketers & founders fixing their marketing.
 Every Friday, you'll get new secret-sauce 🥫🥫🥫 growth strategies, free templates, and hacks I've used on 50+ startups.
 I also share occasional feisty opinion pieces on marketing trends.

 Read more from Marketing Fix by Karola